SS MARCUS DALY

 Gallant Ship Award Citation:

 In October 1944, the SS MARCUS DALY was one of the first United States merchant ships to dock at Tacloban, Island of Leyte, during the initial invasion of the Philippines.
 For six days and nights her guns, manned by a skillful and courageous crew, defeated vigorous attacks by enemy planes in a series of heroic actions.
 In December 1944, she again engaged enemy bombers and suicide planes and emerged victorious.

 The stark courage of her stalwart crew against overwhelming odds caused her name to be perpetuated as a Gallant Ship.

-The liberty ship Marcus Daly was built by Permanente Metals Corporation in Richmond, California.
+The Liberty ship SS Marcus Daly was built by Permanente Metals Corporation in Richmond, California.
 Completed on August 5, 1943, the vessel was immediately placed into operation under general agent Sudden & Christenson, Inc. During World War II, Marcus Daly operated in the Pacific theater.

 In the fall of 1944, Marcus Daly participated in the allied invasion of the Philippines, docking at Tacloban, Leyte on October 25th.
-Alongside another Liberty ship, Adoniram Judson, Marcus Daly was one of the first merchant vessels to arrive at the port, where it quickly found itself under near-constant attack by Japanese bombers and fighter aircraft.
+Alongside another Liberty ship, Adoniram Judson, Marcus Daly was one of the first merchant vessels to arrive at the port, where it quickly found itself under near-constant air attack by Japanese bombers and fighters.

 Marcus Daly returned to Suisun Bay on May 19, 1952.
 On June 14, 1968 it was sold for scrap to National Metal and Steel Corporation.
 The vessel departed the fleet and was withdrawn from the NDRF on July 15 of that year.